Systemic Therapy and Chemoradiation in Advanced Localised Pancreatic Cancer - 2 (SCALOP-2)

 Currently in the United Kingdom (UK), either chemotherapy alone or chemotherapy followed by CRT can be used in the management of inoperable pancreatic cancer that has not spread.
 CRT consists of 25-30 radiotherapy treatments in combination with chemotherapy.
 Although this treatment is effective in controlling local symptoms and slowing down the pace of cancer, in most cases it is unable to shrink it enough to make it operable.
 Some of the reasons for this could be the lack of oxygen and lack of blood flow within the tumour making it resistant to the effects of CRT.
 This study will investigate whether increasing the dose of radiotherapy, or increasing the oxygen and blood supply to the tumour by giving nelfinavir, or a combination of both, can improve outcomes.
 We also want to know what the additional toxicities from such intensive approaches are.

 All participants will initially receive 12 weeks of chemotherapy, and those with stable or responding disease will receive further study treatment.
-The treatment allocation to 1 of the 5 options outlined below will be done at random by computer and neither the doctor nor the patient can choose the treatment option.
+The treatment allocation, initially to one of the four options, but as of 26Feb2020, to one of two options, as outlined below will be done at random by computer and neither the doctor nor the patient can choose the treatment option.
 The process of randomisation ensures that all treatment arms are equally balanced in terms of patient and tumour characteristics, and to reduce the possibility of bias.

 The study will consist of 2 stages.
-In the 1st stage we aim to find the right dose of nelfinavir to combine with CRT, and this will require around 27 participants of whom up to 18 will receive nelfinavir together with CRT.
-In the 2nd stage, we want to find out the benefits of this approach over and above standard treatments and therefore we will recruit the order of 262 participants and allocate 170 to 1 of the 5 following treatment arms:
+In the 1st stage we aimed to find the right dose of nelfinavir to combine with CRT, requiring 27 participants of whom up to 18 will receive nelfinavir together with CRT.
+The Maximum Tolerated Dose of nelfinavir for Stage 2 has been established as 1250mg bd based on the data of 4 patients in the Stage 1, 1250mg cohort.
+In the 2nd stage, we want to find out the benefits of this approach over and above standard treatments and therefore we will recruit the order of 168 participants and allocate 96 to 1 of the 4 following treatment arms (As from 26Feb2020, randomisation will continue into one of two arms):

 Study Overview